 Here’s why you want your customers to shop on a mobile app

-Shopping on a mobile app armed with push notifications guarantees more engagement The more data you acquire about your customers’ interests and buying intent, the higher the likelihood of purchases, and higher AOVs.
+Shopping on a mobile app with push notifications guarantees more engagement.
+The more knowledge you have about your customers, the higher your chances of increased retention and revenue.

 Here’s why you NEED a mobile app if you don’t want to lose money with just desktop and mobile web